strongloop/strongloop.com2/_posts/2019-01-09-december-milestone.md

 ## Tslint Configurations

 The built-in `no-unused-variable` rule raised many issues like conflicts with other rules and it's also been deprecated.
 As a solution, we are replacing it with another configuration property `no-unused`.
-This causes a possible breaking change and therefore a new standalone package `@loopback/tslint-config` is created to separate the major version bump for changing the tslint configurations from `@loopback/build`, you could check [PR#2159](https://github.com/strongloop/loopback-next/pull/2159) for details.
+This causes a possible breaking change and therefore a new standalone package `@loopback/tslint-config` is created to separate the major version bump for changing the tslint configurations from `@loopback/build`.
+You can check [PR#2159](https://github.com/strongloop/loopback-next/pull/2159) for details.

 ## LoopBack 3 Support